resourcepool/takahoot/docs/docs/target-build-guide.md

 ### Arduino pins

 Take your Arduino Nano v3 (328P recommended) and use a bolt cutter to cut out the straight-pins : 2x 3-pins, 3x 1-pin
-(NB: On the picture, we took an extra 3-pin just in case, but you're not supposed to need it in your kit) The angled pins should already be cut-out.
+The angled pins should already be cut-out.

 ![Arduino Board and Pins](assets/tutorial-build-target-board-3.jpg)